cecad-imaging/qupath-extension-LMD/README.md

 annotations with a single point each and name the first one "calibration1" and the rest accordingly.
 Note that although the points' locations technically can be random, you will need to find the exact same 3 points in Leica's LMD software viewer.
+The easiest way to do this is to put them around default locations, to which the stage moves for each point during calibration process.
-The default recommendation is to put the first point around top left, second - top right and third - bottom right corner.
-These are corners of the slide as seen in the microscope's viewer, not QuPath (a standard scan would have these at bottom right, top right and top left corner in QuPath).
+These locations are: top left area for the first one, top right for the second and bottom right for the third one.
+Note that these are corners of the slide as seen in the microscope's viewer when the slide is flipped and ready for the regions to be cut out.
+See [example of calibration]() (TODO: Add this example) for more detail.

 - **Objects Expanding**: You will most likely need to expand your segmentations